LANparties/awesome-lanparty-software/README.md

 - [get5](https://github.com/splewis/get5) – CS:GO Sourcemod plugin for competitive matches/scrims.
 - [eBot](https://github.com/deStrO/eBot-CSGO) – CSGO Server Bot for easy match creation (might be outdated).
 - [TMT](https://github.com/JensForstmann/tmt2) – A tool to supervise/manage Counter-Strike 2 matches.
+- [PugSharp](https://github.com/Lan2Play/PugSharp) - CS2 CS# plugin for competitive matches/scrims, with api compatibility to get5.
+- [CS2 PugSharp Manager](https://github.com/DuelistRag3/cs2-pugsharp-manager) - Web tool that can be used together with PugSharp to run CS2 Tournaments.
 - [srcdstop](https://github.com/991jo/srcdstop) – A CLI tool that shows how many people are on your SRCDS servers.
 - [gsltctrl_minimal](https://github.com/991jo/gsltctrl_minimal) – A little script to manage GSLT tokens.
 - [srcds-perfmon](https://github.com/OpenSourceLAN/srcds-perfmon) – A little utility to track the performance of a SRCDS server.